CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

     published: true
 ---

-Pi-hole is an open source application that serves as a DNS sinkhole that blocks advertisements through the network.
+Pi-hole is an open-source application that serves as a DNS sinkhole that blocks advertisements through the network.
 It uses publicly available lists to block queries from common ad domains making them unavailable on the website that you are looking at.
 Because it's blocking queries to those servers the performance of the network increases due to not waiting to fetch a resource.
-Another added bonus is that you can block sites that you don't want accessed in your network that can have malware.
+Another bonus is that you can block sites that you don't want to be accessed in your network that can have malware.
 The installation is very simple and quick but we got to follow a few steps to make sure it's secure from the outside.
 You can use any device or have a docker container dedicated for this only purpose.

 I used a Raspberry Pi Zero since it meets the minimum requirements and it's very cheap.
-The board only cost $5.00 but you need a bit more than that.
+The board only costs $5.00 but you need a bit more than that.
-The only regret I got with that Pi is that it doesn't have an enthernet port.
+The only regret I got with that Pi is that it doesn't have an ethernet port.
-You can buy an adapter but if you spend a bit more money on a pi with an enthernet port you will be better off.
+You can buy an adapter but if you spend a bit more money on a pi with an ethernet port you will be better off.
 You can still use it over Wifi and that is what I'm doing currently but it may slow down the connection.
 I haven't had any issues with my network slowing down but wired is always more reliable.

 Now if you do take the Raspberry Pi route we need to do some steps to get the Pi setup.
-Some steps are skipable but I would recommend going through each one to guarantee your Pi is secure and ready to install Pi-hole.
+Some steps are skippable but I would recommend going through each one to guarantee your Pi is secure and ready to install Pi-hole.
 The easiest way to install Raspian is with NOOBS and you can follow <a href="https://projects.raspberrypi.org/en/projects/noobs-install" rel="noopener" target="_blank">this guide</a> to get started.
 If you are using the Pi only for this I would install Raspian Lite that has no GUI.
 It's fast and takes little resources to run.